nhsconnect/prm-practice-migration/guide/01-kick-off.md

 Discuss and plan any housekeeping tasks such as…

-* The appropriate management of duplicate, orphaned records or deceased patients which will not migrate to the new system
+* The appropriate management of duplicate and orphaned records which will not migrate to the new system

-* Complete an information cleansing exercise to ensure only current letter templates and data entry templates are kept.
+* Complete a review of letter and data entry templates to identifty those that will need to be re-entered into the new system.
 Note; letter and data entry templates will need to be manually copied over.
-Completing this exercise will make it easier to identify which templates you need in the new system
+Completing this review will make it easier to identify which templates you need in the new system

-* Clearing down the practice inboxes, outstanding workflows and all open communication tasks, for example, pathology and registration;  as you approach the [Initial data production day](/prm-practice-migration/guide/initial-data-production), you will want to have the least amount of tasks outstanding
+* Clearing down the practice inboxes, outstanding workflows and all open communication tasks, for example, pathology and registration;  as you approach the [Final data production day](/prm-practice-migration/guide/cutover-and-go-live#final-data-production), you will want to have the least amount of tasks outstanding

 Now is also a good time to introduce the [Data checking tasks](/prm-practice-migration/guide/pre-migration-tasks#data-checking-preparation) and what the practice will need to do during the [Planning and preparation](early-prep-and-planning) phase, such as finding patients that match the test criteria supplied by the Target supplier.